From an interview with Dr. Jill Mellick

 But how did you end up as a psychotherapist?!

-Well, there was another profession in there first!
+Well, there was another profession in their first!
 When I came to California, I freelanced as a textbook editor for a few years.
 But then I knew I needed to pursue my fascination with psychology -- the power of word and image to express and heal; the connection between psyche and symbolic self-expression, between spirit and matter....
 I found a doctoral program that included these interests.

 You’re interested in Native Americans, too, aren’t you?
 How did someone from Australia come to be interested in the Pueblo Indians?